jlink/property-based-testing-in-kotlin/docs/README.md

 ```

 The problem at hand: the generated value for _index_ does not consider the number of elements
-in the generated list; but it should to make the property really a falsifiable one.
+in the generated list; but it should.
-Flat mapping comes to our rescue:
+Flat mapping comes to our rescue here:

 ```kotlin
 @Property